eZmaxinc/eZmax-SDK-go/docs/EzsignbulksendGetListV1ResponseMPayloadAllOf.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetAObjEzsignfolder
+### GetAObjEzsignbulksend

-`func (o *EzsignbulksendGetListV1ResponseMPayloadAllOf) GetAObjEzsignfolder() []EzsignbulksendListElement`
+`func (o *EzsignbulksendGetListV1ResponseMPayloadAllOf) GetAObjEzsignbulksend() []EzsignbulksendListElement`

-GetAObjEzsignfolder returns the AObjEzsignfolder field if non-nil, zero value otherwise.
+GetAObjEzsignbulksend returns the AObjEzsignbulksend field if non-nil, zero value otherwise.

-### GetAObjEzsignfolderOk
+### GetAObjEzsignbulksendOk

-`func (o *EzsignbulksendGetListV1ResponseMPayloadAllOf) GetAObjEzsignfolderOk() (*[]EzsignbulksendListElement, bool)`
+`func (o *EzsignbulksendGetListV1ResponseMPayloadAllOf) GetAObjEzsignbulksendOk() (*[]EzsignbulksendListElement, bool)`

-GetAObjEzsignfolderOk returns a tuple with the AObjEzsignfolder field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetAObjEzsignbulksendOk returns a tuple with the AObjEzsignbulksend field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAObjEzsignfolder
+### SetAObjEzsignbulksend

-`func (o *EzsignbulksendGetListV1ResponseMPayloadAllOf) SetAObjEzsignfolder(v []EzsignbulksendListElement)`
+`func (o *EzsignbulksendGetListV1ResponseMPayloadAllOf) SetAObjEzsignbulksend(v []EzsignbulksendListElement)`

-SetAObjEzsignfolder sets AObjEzsignfolder field to given value.
+SetAObjEzsignbulksend sets AObjEzsignbulksend field to given value.

-### HasAObjEzsignfolder

-`func (o *EzsignbulksendGetListV1ResponseMPayloadAllOf) HasAObjEzsignfolder() bool`

-HasAObjEzsignfolder returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)